-MRM’s mission is to provide the tools necessary to support and nurture the development of healthy racial and cultural identities of Black and Brown children and older youth.
-It is our hope that through the thoughtful use of the resources shared on MRM, this engagement will foster self-worth in youth, a love for humanity, and develop in them the ability to think critically about the injustices they and others experience empowering them to combat internalized and institutional racism and oppression in American society and around the world.
+My Reflection Matters, LLC (MRM) was founded in 2016 by Social Liberation Eduvist (Education Activist), Chemay Morales-James.
+MRM’s mission is to provide the tools necessary to support and nurture the development of healthy racial and ethnic identities of Black and Brown children and older youth.
+It is MRM’s hope that through the thoughtful use of the resources shared and services offered via MRM, this engagement will foster self-worth in youth, a love for humanity, and develop in them the ability to think critically about the injustices they and/or others experience empowering them to combat internalized and institutional racism and oppression in American society.
+MRM accomplishes this by…

 Meet Founder, Chemay Morales-James

 I am Nuyorican by birth, but was raised in Connecticut by my fab.
 Puerto Rican padres, Che and May (Yep, that’s how I got my name.).
-Although I wasn’t lucky enough to be born on the island of PR, I love my isla and unapologetically embrace my African and Indigenous lineage.
+Although I wasn’t lucky enough to be born on the island of PR, I love my isla and unapologetically embrace my Afro-Indigenous lineage.
 I’ve been married for more than ten years with my Trinidadian born hubby with whom I’ve made two brilliant and very active TriniRican babies (And, yes, you best believe I found a kid’s t-shirt with this cool name I thought I made up but apparently didn’t.).

 And for those of you that care about silly stuff like academic credentials, I have a B.A. from Southern Connecticut State University and a Ed.M. from Teachers College, Columbia University.
 Oh, and I studied abroad at La Universidad de Salamanca in Spain, which was my BEST college experience ever!